Everything you need to know about our product install, setup steps, configuration and usage of various features

 Let’s start with the definitions of basic layout and button / menu explanations.

-- [2] & [6] = Select previous PATCH or PERFORMANCE bank from the bank tree.
+- [2] & [5] = Select previous SINGLE or PERFORMANCE bank from the bank tree.

-- [3] & [7] = Display popup menu of PATCH or PERFORMANCE banks.
+- [3] & [6] = Display popup menu of SINGLE or PERFORMANCE banks.
 Menu displays banks from data folder.

-- [4] & [8] = Select next PATCH or PERFORMANCE bank from the bank tree.
+- [4] & [7] = Select next SINGLE or PERFORMANCE bank from the bank tree.

-- [9] = Toggle on Search function.
-Search results will be shown in the right data view.
+- [8] = Toggle on Search function.
+Search results will be shown in the lower data view.
+Check Utilities menu functions above to learn more about Librarian Preferences regarding to Search settings.

-- [10] = Display PATCH or PERFORMANCE mode programs in the librarian window.
+- [9] = Display SINGLE or PERFORMANCE mode programs in the librarian window.

 - [14] = Save data from currently selected part TO selected librarian slot.